 It’s reasonable to speculate that many people who fail to thrive on a vegan diet aren’t eating sufficient protein.
-Since meat is loaded with protein, a vegan who becomes protein deficient would doubtless feel better within days of putting meat back into the diet.
-The best way to ensure that you don’t develop a deficiency is to have a realistic attitude about protein, and to recognize that a bit of attention may be needed to consume adequate amounts.
+Since meat is loaded with protein, a vegan who has become protein deficient would doubtless feel better within days of putting meat back into the diet.
+The best way to ensure that you don’t develop a deficiency is to keep an eye on getting sufficient amounts each day.
+A little attention and vigilance is all it takes to avoid problems down the road.